 Relative positioning

-IEEE 802.15.8 may support relative positioning for proximate service by providing the functionality which can measure the distance or the angle of link.
+IEEE 802.15.8 shall support relative positioning for proximate service by providing the functionality which can measure the distance of link, the angle between links or relative orientation of node links.
 The system may support very high resolution for the specific use-cases.

 System overhead